 It’s 2008.
 Gabriel has tracked Joel down to a high-rise on Maiden Lane, with a client.
 He calls Joel out, and tells him he can’t go through this anymore with Joel’s refusing to give the relationship a chance.
 Although Joel protests that his taking the occasional client means nothing, Gabriel insists it’s a maneuver to keep himself distant from Gabriel.
 And he walks away.

-Walt Whitman said–For what is the present after all, but a growth out of the past?
+Chapter Fifteen–The Quote that Frames the Chapter / Walt Whitman said, For what is the present after all, but a growth out of the past?

 Walter has joined Gabriel and Chris and Joel.
 They overhear a phone call between Cody and Meese, and figure out that one is about to kill the other.
 Joel decides to go over to Meese’s house and record everything, not waiting for Zest.